Available in Element Admissions and Element Success (External/Student SSO). See our packages overview for details.

 Save your Configuration

-Confirm that SSO is enabled for the user type(s) in Internal and/or External Authentication Settings.
+Confirm that SSO is enabled for Internal Users in Authentication Settings.

 Service Provider (SP) URL: If your IdP requires an SP URL before generating metadata, contact Element451 Live Support.